 This may result in an under-recording of the activity taking place in practices.
 In turn that may lead to under-reporting in the NHS Digital GPAD data publication.
 This is potentially giving a false picture of overall activity and workload in general practice.
 It is in all our interests to capture accurately the full scale of scale of activity that general practice is providing for patients.

-This guidance is a joint commitment between NHS England and NHS Improvement and the British Medical Association.
+This guidance is a joint commitment between NHS England and the British Medical Association.

 This guidance is also available to download as PDF.